Create and Manage Tenants

 Name: dev-settings

-Namespace: primary-dev
+Namespace: tenant-primary-dev

 Tenant Role Mapping: